 4. Zachary Levi

 Zachary Levi has quite a bit in common with his on-screen persona Chuck, as both are big fans of video games.
-Levi, who recently played Shazam in the DCEU, loves to dive into first-person shooters, with Call of Duty, Battlefield and Destiny being among his favourites.
+Levi, who plays Shazam in the DCEU, loves to dive into first-person shooters, with Call of Duty, Battlefield and Destiny being among his favourites.

 A man after my own heart, Levi prefers completing a game’s single-player campaign before diving into online multiplayer and having a bunch of kids screaming stuff at him about his mom.
 Initially, Levi tended to stay away from online multiplayer, that is until Xbox Live came along and sucked him into the world of online gaming.